practicalli/clojure/docs/automation/index.md

 * Babashka - create task automation tool with Clojure

-### Shell Scripts

-Shell scripts provide a very common way to create a relatively ubiquitous approach to running tools, even across multiple Shell implementations (Bash, Zsh, fish, etc.) and operating systems.

-Shell scripting language is very powerful especially for manipulation of the operating system.

 ## Make

-Make has a long history as a build tool and wider task automation tool.
+Make is very simple to use and has a long history as a build tool and wider task automation tool.

-Make is very simple to use.

 Task are defined in a `Makefile` and task can depend on each other.
 Any commands or combination of commands that run on the command line can be used as make tasks.

 make provides tab completion of tasks defined in the Makefile without additional configuration.

 `make` is available for all operating systems.

+!!!
+HINT "Practicalli Project Templates include Makefile"
+    Creating new projects with `:project/create` and [Practicalli Project Templates](/clojure/clojure-cli/projects/templates/) provide a Makefile with a wide range of common tasks for Clojure development.

+### Shell Scripts

+Shell scripts provide a very common way to create a relatively ubiquitous approach to running tools, even across multiple Shell implementations (Bash, Zsh, fish, etc.) and operating systems.

+Shell scripting language is very powerful especially for manipulation of the operating system, although scripts require development and maintenance.

 ## Babashka

-Write Clojure code using the [Babashka task runner](https://book.babashka.org/#tasks){target=_blank}
+Write automation scripts with Clojure code using the [Babashka task runner](https://book.babashka.org/#tasks){target=_blank}

-Babashka reqiures more coding that make, although has the ability to use a wide range of Clojure functions and libraries.
+Babashka can use a wide range of Clojure functions and libraries, although as a general script tool then additional coding and maintenance may be reqiured compared to a dedicated tool.

 [Babashka task runner](https://book.babashka.org/#tasks){target=_blank .md-button}